PostgreSQL (10)

 OPTIONS (host 'authentication-db-host', dbname 'authentication-db-name', port '5432'); -- set the host, name and port

-CREATE USER MAPPING FOR root
+CREATE USER MAPPING FOR postgres

 SERVER temp_authentication